-The Community Solar Energy Sovereignty Grant Program is part of a larger strategy to grow and diversify the clean energy workforce in Illinois, as specified by the Climate and Equitable Jobs Act (CEJA, Public
+The Community Solar Energy Sovereignty Grant Program is part of a larger strategy to grow and diversify the clean energy workforce in Illinois, as specified by the Climate and Equitable Jobs Act (CEJA, Public Act 102-0662).

-Act 102-0662).
 CEJA establishes various new programs and expands existing programs aimed at accelerating the adoption of clean energy sources, electric vehicles, and energy efficiency efforts.
 The manufacturing, construction, and maintenance activities required to meet these regulations, incentives, and goals will require significant expansion of businesses and well-trained workers.
 Historically, these workforce investments have not benefited underserved communities in Illinois.
 The Community Solar Energy Sovereignty Grant Program is one of several programs created by CEJA to rectify these historical inequities by expanding community solar opportunities in equity investment eligible communities.
-The Community Solar Energy Sovereignty Grant Program is one of two components of the Jobs and Environmental Justice Grant Program established in Section 5-60 of Public Act 102-0662.
+The Equitable Energy Future Program along with the Community Solar Energy Sovereignty Program are the two components of the Jobs and Environmental Justice Grant Program established in Section 5-60 of Public Act 102-0662.